ITISFoundation/dockerfiles/README.md

 7. Containers with mounted volumes MUST run using the same uid:gid as the mounted volume.

-8. Configuration information shall be passed into the container as environment variables prefixed with the name of the container.
-See `devpi/entrypoint.sh` for inspiration.
+8. Configuration information SHALL be passed into the container as environment variables prefixed with the name of the container.

+9. The "payload" of the container SHALL be run with 'exec' at the end of the `entrypoint.sh` script to make sure signals get passed properly.